xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 therefore work  in  the  same  fashion  as  `PopAdd`.
-There is one difference,  however:    if  it  is necessary to extend the  word length for a logical variable, the extension should be done as an UNSIGNED  number.
+There is one difference,  however:    if  it  is necessary to extend the  word length for a logical variable, the extension should be done as an _unsigned_  number.
 Floating   point   numbers,   again,   are straightforward  to  handle  ... just a few more procedures to be added to the run-time library, or perhaps instructions for a math chip.

-Perhaps more importantly, I have also skirted the  issue  of type CHECKING,  as  opposed  to  conversion.
+Perhaps more importantly, I have also skirted the  issue  of type _checking_,  as  opposed  to  conversion.
 In other  words,  we've allowed for operations between variables of  all  combinations of types.
 In general this will not be true ... certainly  you don't want to add an integer, for example, to a string.
 Most languages